nettlep/learn-swift/README.md

   Thanks to Rafał Wójcik for his quick work to update these playgrounds to Swift 2 and to incorporate the Swift language changes that came with XCode 7.

-  Most  playgrounds updated to Swift 3 by Christopher Bell.
+  Most original playgrounds updated to Swift 3 by Christopher Bell.

-  Revised formatting and Sections 24,  25, and 26 by Van Simmons
+  Revised formatting and Sections > 23 and < 99 by Van Simmons